seriybeliy11/Grants-Bounty-Tracker/docs/admin_guide.md

 ## Administrator's Guide

-Welcome to the administrator's guide for the Grants & Bounties Tracker.
+Welcome to the administrator's guide for the "Grants & Bounties Tracker".
 In this guide, you will find detailed instructions on how to install, configure, and manage the project.
 The project is a web application that includes a frontend, an API server, GitHub data parsers, and a Redis database.

 ### Table of Contents:
 1. [Installation and Project Setup](#1-installation-and-project-setup)